It’s a slippery thing, time.

 Tracking your time is tedious, but it’s also eye-opening.
 Try keeping a record of what you’ve been doing, in 30-minute increments, for a week or even a month.

 Be honest.
 This is to help you understand where your time actually goes.
 Record the time you spend procrastinating, staring into space, scrolling on social media.
-This might be telling you when you’ve lost focus, when taking a break might be more helpful than pushing on through (especially if this happens at the same time, every day).
-Also watch out for those points in the day when you’re so weary you lose the ability to decide what’s important, and start doing pointless busywork, just to feel productive.
+This might be telling you when you’ve lost focus, when taking a break might be more helpful than pushing on through (especially if this happens at around the same time, every day).

-It will help you become more aware of the tasks you dread doing, that you put off for days.
+Tracking your time for a while will help you become more aware of the tasks you dread doing, that you put off for days.
 But which only take a few minutes to actually do.
 And the tasks you tell yourself should only take an hour – but which really take half a day, every time.

 6. Look out for energy hangovers